 Get New York employment practices liability insurance quotes, cost & coverage fast.
 EPLI covers NY businesses against employee’s claims that their legal rights as have been violated including; sexual harassment, discrimination, wrongful termination and more.

-NY Employment Practices Liability Insurance
+New York Employment Practices Liability Insurance

 New York employment practices liability insurance (EPL insurance or EPLI) offers coverage for employers against any claims that are made against them by employees.

 Typically, large companies have a significant amount of New York employment practices liability insurance coverage.
 It ensures that they are prepared for any costs that may arise should an employee files a claim.

 Who’s At Risk For A Employment Practice Liability Claim?

 Any business owner – from a large NY corporation to a small brick and mortar operation – is at risk of having a claim filed against them by an employee the minute they begin interviewing possible employees.
 For instance, should the company decide that they don’t want to hire a candidate, he or she could allege discrimination and file a claim against the business.

 If the business does end up hiring the person that was interviewed and ends up firing him or her later on as a result of poor attendance, for example, that person could claim he or she was wrongfully terminated.